Giuseppe Falsone: Arrest

 Falsone's main criminal interests are in extortion and public work contracts.
 In July 2004 assets worth two million euro were seized by the police, including real estate, 100 hectares of farmland, a winery and transport companies.
 Falsone's mother, sister and brother were arrested as well.
 In the pizzini (small slips of paper used to communicate with other mafiosi to avoid phone conversations) with Bernardo Provenzano, Falsone was indicated as number 28.

 In June 2008, Falsone just escaped his arrest.
-Police raided a house in Palazzo Adriano, in the province of Palermo, but he was gone already.
+Police raided a house in Palazzo Adriano, in the province of Palermo, but he was already gone.
 In March 2010, police seized more assets from Falsone worth €30 million.

 He was arrested on 25 June 2010 in Marseille (France).
-He had undergone plastic surgery and denied being Falsone showing a false French identity card, but his finger prints gave him away.
+By then he had undergone plastic surgery and denied being Falsone showing a false French identity card, but his fingerprints gave him away.
 At the time of his arrest he was considered to be the Mafia boss of the province of Agrigento by police investigators coordinated by Girolamo Di Fazio.